Hoh Rainforest

 Hoh River Trail

 One of the greatest hikes in Olympic National Park and all of Cascadia, the Hoh River Trail is a 35-mile roundtrip excursion passing through outstanding Sitka spruce, Douglas fir, and western red cedar groves next to a glacially-fed river.
-Some of the old-growth trees here are hundreds of years old, and reach gigantic proportions.
+Some of the old-growth trees here are hundreds of years old and reach gigantic proportions.

-The trail travels towards the center of the Olympic mountains and unlike most rainforest hikes, the end features a hike into the mountains to a spectacular view of the Blue Glacier near Mount Olympus.
+The trail travels toward the center of the Olympic Mountains, and unlike most rainforest hikes, the end features a hike into the mountains to a spectacular view of the Blue Glacier near Mount Olympus.
 For giant tree fans, the best part of the trail is the first 10 miles (one-way) to Olympus Ranger Station/Lewis Meadows.
 The station is a campground that serves as a great turnaround spot for those who wish to hike at a leisurely pace on an overnight backpacking trip.

 Cedar Grove